GervaisYO/pub_native_tech_challenge/README.md

 - navigate to the root of the project
 - execute 'sbt assembly': this will generate a jar file in the folder XXX
 - navigate to the folder where the jar file was generated and run the application: The application accepts

+## Assumptions made during the development process
+- Number of advertiser per app_id and country_code is less then Int.MAX_VALUE

+## Could be done better
+- Error handling